 If pedaling is your favorite method of sightseeing, head to Bay City Bike Rentals to rent a bicycle or grab one off of the ride-sharing app, Spinlister.
 They also offer tandem and electric bikes.
+Interested in group bike tours?
+Unlimited Biking offers awesome guided bike tours and the largest fleet of Cannondale Bikes including hybrid bikes, e-bikes, double trailer attachments and more.
 Prefer boating?
 Stow Lake's Boathouse offers electric and pedal boats.
 Other outdoor activities include fly-fishing, lawn bowling, golf, tennis, baseball and archery.
 The park is open daily from 5 a.m.-midnight.

 A place for tree lovers to walk and marvel, the Muir Woods National Monument is one of the last and most beloved stands of old growth coastal redwoods in the world.
 Some of the trees soar more than 260 feet high and are more than 1,200 years old.
 A number of sightseeing companies include Muir Woods in their itineraries and this is probably the best option for ease of access.
 Reservations are required for vehicle entrance to Muir Woods (personal and commercial); for details, visit www.gomuirwoods.com.